weaveworks/weave-gitops-private/docs/adrs/0009-single-gitops-repo.md

 ## Context

 Currently, there is ambiguity around the GitOps repository and whether users can, or should, have multiple GitOps repositories referenced from a single cluster.
 Supporting multiple GitOps repositories for a single cluster complicates the customers' environment and complicates the APIs, CLIs, and WebUI for Weave GitOps.
-Here are some questions/issues that will need to address if we are to support multiple GitOps repositories in a single cluster:
+Here are some questions/issues that we will need to address if we are to support multiple GitOps repositories in a single cluster:
   * Which repository contains the GitOps Runtime
   * When creating a cluster, which GitOps repository should own it
   * When adding a profile or application, which repository should it go into